 Lab : Implementing Web APIs in ASP.NET MVC 5 Web Applications

 Adding a Web API to the Photo Sharing Application

 Using the Web API for a Bing Maps Display

 Module 14: Handling Requests in ASP.NET MVC 5 Web Applications

 The goal of this module is to describe how to write components that intercept requests from browsers before they are received by MVC Controllers.
 These components include HTTP Modules, HTTP Handlers, and the Web Sockets protocol.
 The module describes scenarios in which developers use such components and shows how to add them to an MVC application.

-The goal for this module is to enable students to deploy a completed MVC application to a web server or Windows Azure.
+The goal for this module is to enable students to deploy a completed MVC application to a web server or Microsoft Azure.
 The module begins by describing testing, staging, and production deployments and the web server environments required for each.
-It also describes the advantages and disadvantages of using Windows Azure to host the application.
+It also describes the advantages and disadvantages of using Microsoft Azure to host the application.
 Students also see all the available deployment options in Visual Studio.